switchbm/claude-redline/README.md

 claude mcp add-json redline '{"type":"stdio","command":"uvx","args":["--from","git+https://github.com/switchbm/claude-redline","redline"],"timeout":1200000}' -s user
 ```

-- The `-s user` flag adds it to your global config (`~/.claude/settings.json`)
-- The `timeout` is set to 20 minutes (1200000ms) to allow thorough document review

 **Option 2: Project-Specific Installation**

-This makes Redline available only in a specific project directory:

 ```bash
 # Run this from your project directory